 Community Outreach Committee

-This committee is responsible for representing SWITCH at community events/activities to increase awareness of our organization.
-We also strive to create new relationships with other like-minded organizations in the city and strengthen our existing partnerships.
+This committee is responsible for representing SWITCH at community events to increase awareness of our organization.
+Additionally, the Community Outreach Committee strives to create new relationships with other like-minded organizations in the city, as well as strengthen existing partnerships.
 If you would like more information or are interested in joining this committee, please contact our Community Portfolio Board Member.

 Student Recruitment & Retention Committee